KarlGW/azfunc/README.md

 An Azure Function can have one and only one trigger.
 This module provides a couple of ways to handle the incoming trigger requests, suitable for different purposes.

-This module support for the following trigger types:
+The following triggers are supported:

 * `HTTPTrigger`
 * `GenericTrigger`
 * `QueueTrigger` (alias for `GenericTrigger`, to provide clarity and intention of the trigger)

-Custom defined trigger types can be used as long as the implement the `Triggerable` interface:
+Custom defined trigger types can be used as long as they satisfy the `Triggerable` interface:

 ```go
 type Triggerable interface {